YannMoari/YannMoari/README.md

 ## FAQ

 🐣 Born in February 1982
-🌎 Grew up in France, lived near Toulouse then studied in  Paris, and  been living in Cyprus, since 2008.
+🌎 Grew up in France, lived near Toulouse, studied in Paris, and been living in Cyprus since 2008.
 🥩 I love food and love to cook.
-🏕️ Love to Travel all around the World.
+🏕️ Love to travel all around the world.

 ## My Stack